bhoptee/trueman-chiro/src/pages/treatments.md

         type: pricing_plan
         title: Gym Based Assessment
         price: £48
+        details: |-
-        details: One to One Assessment at the Invictus Gym (at premises)
+          One to One Assessment at the Invictus Gym

+          Requires you have attended an initial consultation

+          Non- gym members + £5 gym entry fee
     title: Appointments
 template: landing
 ---